NikosDeliv/Morse-Code-Translator/README.md

 Interchangable translation through selection box with options for Text and Morse

-Copying the result to clipboard automatic translation without the need to press a button to do so
+Copying the result to clipboard

+Instant translation

 Things to add: